Review: The Rolex Lady-Datejust ref. 69173

 The ref.
 691XX range carried on an already strong tradition which began all the way back in 1957, and brought with it extra touches of convenience and finesse.

 Their enormous popularity also ensured they were made in great quantities, leading to some extremely attainable prices on the preowned market.
-Head over to our sales pages to check out our guaranteed authentic selection.

 — Featured Photo Credits: BeckerTime’s Archive.